MicrosoftDocs/cpp-docs.it-it/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parametri

-`_Pos` Il numero di posizioni a sinistra i bit di bitset devono essere spostati.
+*POS* il numero di posizioni a sinistra i bit nel bitset da spostare.

 ### <a name="return-value"></a>Valore restituito